S-Chiaravanont/XLSX_Formatter_React/README.md

-# Getting Started with Create React App
+# Getting Started with MergeScript Express (XLSX_Formatter_React)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a platform where users can create merged cells on a given spreadsheet (Excel like) interface on the web app.
+And it will generate usable JavaScript code snipet that users can copy and insert onto their own application in conjunction with SheetJS package. (https://www.npmjs.com/package/sheetjs)

 ## Available Scripts